simgrid/simgrid/docs/source/Models.rst

 comments on top of this file.
 Conversely, if something goes wrong with an old version of either SimGrid or ns-3, try upgrading everything.

-Note that there is a known bug with version 3.31 of ns3, when it's built with MPI support, like it is with the package libns3-dev in Debian 11 « Bullseye ».
+Note that there is a known bug with the version 3.31 of ns3 when it is built with MPI support, like it is with the libns3-dev package in Debian 11 « Bullseye ».
 A simple workaround is to edit the file ``/usr/include/ns3.31/ns3/point-to-point-helper.h`` to remove the ``#ifdef NS3_MPI`` include guard.
 This can be achieved with the following command (as root):